This page was last updated on 7 September 2021

 Can I be furloughed if I am off work sick?

-Not really.
+Only if your sickness started after you were put on furlough.
 The government has said that the CJRS is not intended to cover short-term absence due to sickness (including if you have Covid symptoms, or test positive for Covid).
-However if there is a business reason for you to be furloughed, your employer can do so.
-In addition, if you become ill whilst on furlough you can remain on the furlough scheme.
+However if there is a business reason for you to be furloughed whilst you are off sick, your employer can do so.

 What about annual leave?